IBM/aspera-cli/docs/README.erb.md

 ### Selection of local `ascp`

-By default, <%=$tool%> uses any found local product with ascp, including SDK.
+By default, <%=tool%> uses any found local product with ascp, including SDK.

 To temporarily use an alternate ascp path use option `ascp_path` (`--ascp-path=`)